offalynne/Input/docs/10.0/Plug-in-Trigger-Effects.md

 |---------------|--------|----------------------------------------------------|
 |`trigger`      |integer |Trigger to set using GameMaker’s native constants (`gp_shoulderlb` or `gp_shoulderrb`)|
 |`[playerIndex]`|integer |Player to target.
 If not specified, player 0 is used|

+Gets the effect set for the specified trigger

 #### **Example**